Diet & Nutrition

 I have a confession to make: I like a lot of sauce with my food.
 Maybe more so than the food itself.
 I am a sauce guy.
 I’ve learned to carefully choose my sauces and you may want to consider doing the same.

 Unless the nutrition facts are online, you probably won’t know the contents of a restaurant’s secret sauce.
 That is too much of a pain anyway.
-The prudent move is to assume all restaurant sauces guilty until proven innocent.
+The prudent move is to assume all restaurant sauces are guilty until proven innocent.
 Sauce is all but codeword for liquid sugar.
-Unless I am in a restaurant known for quality, I usually get them on the side.
-That way I can pace my dipping and am wary of my sugar intake.

 Home cooks rejoice, your options have flourished in recent years.
 Brands like Primal Kitchen and many others now stock prominent grocery stores with low-sugar, healthy-fat, and guilt-free sauces.
-They run a bit more than your corn-syrup alternatives but you will leave the meal feeling good and without the post-meal energy crash.
+They run a bit more than your corn syrup alternatives but you will leave the meal feeling good and without the post-meal energy crash.

 Recommendations